Game Party Champions

 Game Party Champions is the fifth video game in the Game Party series, releasing as a launch title for the Wii U console in North America and Europe.
-It is the successor to Game Party: In Motion.
+It is the successor to Game Party: In Motion, and it is the latest installment in the Game Party series.

 Gameplay

-Game Party Champions has eight minigames to choose from: Ping Pong, Skill Ball, Water Gun, Mini Golf, Air Hockey, Hoop Shoot, Football, and Baseball.
-These eight minigames are used as the basis for all three modes of gameplay.
+Game Party Champions features eight mini games to choose from:: Ping Pong, Skill Ball, Water Gun, Mini Golf, Air Hockey, Hoop Shoot, Football, and Baseball.
+These eight mini games are used as the basis for all three modes of gameplay.

 The first mode is the Story Mode, in which a single player initially chooses a male or female avatar (though this choice has no impact on the gameplay), then progresses through several locations (Arcade, Amusement Park, and Stadium) to defeat other players in minigames, which is represented by either a computer opponent or a preset score, depending on the minigame.
 Each minigame has five opponents of increasing difficulty, and successfully defeating an opponent unlocks the next one for that minigame.
 Upon defeating the final opponent for a minigame (also known as the Champion of the game), that minigame is marked complete.
 Completing all minigames in an area allows the player to progress to the next area.
 The second mode is Free Play Mode, which allows a single player to play all the minigames without restrictions.

 The final mode of gameplay, as well as the only multiplayer mode, is the Party Mode.
 In this mode, up to four players compete in a board game to see who can make it to the end first.
 On their turn, a player spins a spinner to see how many spaces they move, then plays a single-player minigame based on what space they landed on.
 If the player successfully completes the minigame, they stay where they are, while if they fail the minigame, they return to the space they were on previously.